Stefan-Zukin/blobMapper/README.md

 The parameter m is an optional value where you can input the number of allowable mismatches.
 If you leave it out, m defaults to 0, and the script will only show results that are perfect matches.
 As an example, if you set m to 1, then the script will show results that are perfect matches and results where one residue is not matched up correctly.
 This can be useful due to the ambiguity when trying to identify residues based on an electron map.

-As an example.
 If I search the above sequences for a motif of phenylanine, followed by proline, followed by two unknown residues, followed by arginine, with the command `python3 blobMapper.py -p 'FPXXR' Fasta.seq` I will see these results:

 >Forward:
 >